Chapter 9-4: The MLA-format Research Essay

 Always carefully evaluate an online source to make sure it's credible.

-• Is the information and website up to date?
+Are the information and website up to date?

-• Who published the information and how well-known/reliable is the site?
+Who published the information, and how well-known/reliable is the site?

-• Who is the author?
+Who is the author?
 Are they an expert or known as a reliable source in that area?
 Do they offer an unbiased opinion?

-• Is there advertising on the site?
+Is there advertising on the site?
 Could that affect the information posted?

-• Are there multiple authors stating the same information?
+Are there multiple authors stating the same information?
 Information is always more reliable when the same facts come from multiple credible sources.

 Citing Sources

-• Every time you use information found by someone else (text, ideas, images, quotes) you must cite that source or you will be committing plagiarism.
+Every time you use information found by someone else (text, ideas, images, quotes), you must cite that source or you will be committing plagiarism.

-• Plagiarism is using someone else's work or ideas and passing them off as your own.
+Plagiarism is using someone else's work or ideas and passing them off as your own.
 This is taken extremely seriously in academic settings.

-• The two most common citation styles are from the Modern Language Association (MLA) and the American Psychological Association (APA).
+The two most common citation styles are from the Modern Language Association (MLA) and the American Psychological Association (APA).

 Sources Cited in Text: Print

-Morris and Maisto write "Anti-Psychotic medications sometimes have dramatic effects" (470).
+Morris and Maisto (2023) state that "Anti-Psychotic medications have dramatic effects" (p.
+470).

 - Put both author's name and page number in parentheses

-Anti-Psychotic medications can have dramatic effects (Morris and Maisto 470).
+Anti-Psychotic medications can have dramatic effects (Morris & Maisto, 2023, p.
+470).

 Sources Cited in Text: Online